TobiasNetzer/kicad-assembly-drawing-generator/README.md

 # Kicad Assembly Drawing Generator
 ![icon](resources/icon.png)

-A tool that makes it easy to export good-looking assembly drawings from a kicad_pcb file.
+A tool that makes it easy to export good-looking assembly drawings from a `.kicad_pcb` file.
 This addon takes care of exporting selected layers from kicad as SVG-files, coloring, merging and scaling, then generates an easy to share pdf document.

 Examples:
 - NanoLogger: [Top View](doc/nanoLogger%20-%20Assembly%20Drawing%20Top.pdf)